 Can I bring alcohol to the beach in St. Pete/Clearwater?

-Different beaches have different rules, but here is the recently updated list of how to enjoy the beach responsibly:
+Different beaches have different rules, but here is information on how to enjoy the beach responsibly.
+This information was updated on February 22, 2024.

 - Clearwater Beach - No alcohol is permitted on public beaches.

-- Honeymoon Island and Caladesi Island - No alcohol is permitted.
+- Honeymoon Island and Caladesi Island - No alcohol is permitted, although beer and wine are served at Café Honeymoon on Honeymoon Island (and must be consumed on-premises).

 - Belleair Beach - No alcohol is permitted.